284nnuS/pickme/README.md

 # PickMe

-> Online chatting networking application that provides chatting and making friend service that allows users to find the right person for them
+> Online social networking application that provides chatting, making friend service by matching the right person with users based on interests, voice records, and pictures
 ## Requirement

 -  NodeJS >= 16